 Biggest California Poker Tournaments

-|Bay 101 Casino hosts a Shooting Star tournament with potential prizes up to $5,200|
+|Bay 101 Casino||Shooting Star tournaments with potential prizes up to $5,200|

-|The Bicycle Hotel and Casino||World Series of Poker tournaments, drawing in some of the best players around and hundreds of thousands (if not millions) of viewers.
-Its WSOP tournaments occur in a circuit from November to December)|
+|The Bicycle Hotel and Casino||World Series of Poker tournaments, drawing in some of the best players around and hundreds of thousands (if not millions) of viewers (from November to December)|

 See our guide to California Poker Tournaments.